Creative Commons License 2023 Volume 10 Issue 3

 1.5

-Meanwhile, the foetuses of the dams, treated with the intermediate and therapeutic doses of the experimental solution during organogenesis, showed slower ossification of the sternum, metatarsus, wrist, and sacrum (p<0.05).
+Meanwhile, the foetuses of the dams, treated with the intermediate and therapeutic doses of the experimental solution during organogenesis, showed slower ossification of the sternum, metatarsus, wrist, and sacrum (p < 0.05).
 The injections of glucose and ascorbic acid also influenced the ossification speed.
 The foetuses of the dams injected with 1050 mg/kg of the control solution demonstrated a statistically significant reduction in the ossification speed of the sternum and sacrum when compared with HCD.
 With the reduction of the dose of glucose and ascorbic acid, the ossification accelerated.
-The foetuses from the dams injected with 525 and 105 mg/kg of the control solution during organogenesis had a faster ossification of the sternum, metatarsus, sacrum, and metacarpus when compared with HCD (p <0.05).
+The foetuses from the dams injected with 525 and 105 mg/kg of the control solution during organogenesis had a faster ossification of the sternum, metatarsus, sacrum, and metacarpus when compared with HCD (p < 0.05).

-Observation revealed no significant difference in appearance, weight, or behaviour of the rats treated with 1550 mg/kg of the experimental solution between Days 6 and 22 and the rats from the control group (Table 4).
+Observation revealed no significant difference in appearance, weight, or behavior of the rats treated with 1550 mg/kg of the experimental solution between Days 6 and 22 and the rats from the control group (Table 4).
 Both the experimental and the control groups demonstrated a lower body weight gain when compared with HCD.

 The pups were born at term.
 For 60 days, we recorded their body weight change.
 The female pups of the experimental group gained more weight than the female pups from the control group, although their weight gain was comparable with HCD.
 It should also be noted that the fifteen-day-old and thirty-day-old pups from both the experimental and the control groups weighed less when compared with HCD (Table 4).
 The assessment of the physical development, hair growth, incisor growth, eye-opening, and testicular descent showed no statistically significant differences between the pups from all the studied groups.
 The puberty (vaginal opening) in the female pup rats from the control group occurred with an average delay of 5 days.